-Many individuals who suffer from substance use disorders avoid getting treatment because they fear the painful withdrawals.
+Many individuals who suffer from substance use disorders avoid getting treatment because they fear painful withdrawals.
 Of course, their concern is justified as withdrawals can be painful and potentially dangerous.
-Unfortunately, much apprehension toward receiving treatment is often the result of misinformation or lack of knowledge.
-Especially when the information is about today’s advancement in medical detox such as the Waismann Method® rapid detox treatment.
+Unfortunately, much apprehension toward receiving treatment often results from misinformation or lack of knowledge, especially when the information is about today’s advancement in medical detoxes, such as the Waismann Method® rapid detox treatment.

-Rapid detox is a medically-assisted detoxification process which allows patients to successfully get through opioid withdrawal, while under sedation.
+Rapid detox is a medically-assisted detoxification process that allows patients to get through opioid withdrawal successfully while under sedation.

 Our primary goal is to provide a successful medical detox while ensuring our patients’ comfort and safety.

 Although rapid medical detox has helped many thousands of opiate-dependent individuals, the stigma and misinformation surrounding this treatment method prevent far too many from taking this first step towards a drug-free lifestyle.